Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Assigning Marauder names, now?" asked Hermione while Padma changed back into a human.

 "Why not?" he asked with a grin.
 "It's what Cousins Seth and Ralph want.
 They told me."
 Of course, all three of them knew the true identities of those individuals – fugitives Sirius Black and Remus Lupin.

 "Then we'll call Harry, 'Furball,' quipped Padma, causing Hermione to start laughing hysterically at the look on her boyfriend's face.

-"Actually," he said, sounding frustrated, "I was thinking more along the lines of 'Claws.'
+"Actually," he stated, sounding frustrated, "I was thinking more along the lines of 'Claws.'

 "Whatever you say, Furball," replied Padma.

 "You do realize that eating birds is in the nature of cats, don't you," he replied, looking rather put out.